petermarshall/p33tr.github.io/docs/pages/cv.md

 * [345.Technology](https://345.technology/) is a Microsoft Solutions Partner specialising in enterprise-grade applications and platforms for the cloud, where I worked on several projects for major clients including Ocado.

-* This is a small startup, and as the senior developer I am responsible for CD and CI pipelines in Azure Devops.
-Setting up and maintaining the boards and backlogs in Azure Devops.

 * As a Senior consultant I was running projects from initialisation to completion, creating runnng and administering azure devops boards and processes covering the complete software development lifecycle.

 * The projects required detailed in detph technical knowledge of azure services.
 During this time I worked on Functions, App Logic, APIM, App Services, Storage Account, Key Vault, Application Insights, Sql Server, Power Apps etc.

 * I was designing high level architecture solutions for clients, as well as jumping into other projects to provide technical support and devlopemnt expertise when required.

 * During my time at 345.technology I passed the Azure Developer Associate certification.